 Many researchers and educators choose to share their copyright work with a licence permitting other people to copy and re-use it free-of-charge, under certain conditions.
 Creative Commons is an internationally-recognised licensing scheme:

-- -ND ('no derivatives'): The work must be copied/used without adaptation, other than reformatting for users with a disability
+ND ('no derivatives'): The work should not be adapted without permission, other than reformatting for users with a disability

-- -NC: No commercial use permitted.
-(Jisc has advised that UK university teaching is 'non-commercial', regardless of any fees paid by students.
-However, university marketing activities may not be covered).
+NC No commercial use permitted.
+(Jisc has advised that UK university teaching is 'non-commercial', despite student fees.
+However, marketing activities may not be covered.)

 Publications which originate from public sector bodies in the UK are assigned the Open Government Licence, which permits copying and re-use for any purpose, with attribution.